Kyle Friend

-Kyle Allen Friend (born April 3, 1994) is a former American football center.
+Kyle Allen Friend (born April 3, 1994) is an American former professional football center.
 He played college football at Temple and signed with the New York Jets as an undrafted free agent in 2016.

-Early years
+Early life

 Friend attended Cumberland Valley High School where he was selected to the 2010 and 2011 Associated Press All-State first-team and 2011 Harrisburg Patriot-News All-Area first-team.
 He was named to the 2011 Harrisburg Patriot-News All-Area first-team and 2011 Mid-Penn All-Conference.
 He was named Defensive Player of the Year and helped Cumberland Valley High School football team win back-to-back district championships in 2009 and 2010.

 Professional career

 Coming out of Temple, Friend was projected by the majority of NFL draft experts and scouts to be selected in the seventh round or be signed as a priority undrafted free agent.

 New York Jets

-On April 30, 2016, Friend signed with the New York Jets as an undrafted free agent following the conclusion of the 2016 NFL Draft.
+On April 30, 2016, Friend signed with the New York Jets as an undrafted free agent following the conclusion of the 2016 NFL draft.
 On August 28, 2016, he was waived by the Jets.
 He was re-signed to the practice squad on October 26, 2016.
 He was released by the Jets on November 1, 2016, but was re-signed on December 20, 2016.